Riaz Ahmed Gohar Shahi

-Riaz Ahmed Gohar Shahi (ریاض احمد گوھر شاہی) (born 25 November 1941) is a spiritual leader and founder of the spiritual movements RAGS International (now known as Messiah Foundation International) and Anjuman Serfaroshan-e-Islam.
+Riaz Ahmed Gohar Shahi (ریاض احمد گوھر شاہی) (born 25 November 1941) was a spiritual leader and founder of the spiritual groups RAGS International (now known as Messiah Foundation International) and Anjuman Serfaroshan-e-Islam.

 He is the author of a number of Urdu books on topics relating to spirituality, the most successful among these being Deen-e-Ilahi "The Religion of God" (2000), which was republished by Balboa Press, a division of Hay House and translated into English and other languages by Messiah Foundation International in 2012.

 RAGS International was renamed to Messiah Foundation International in 2000.
-MFI claims that Shahi is the Mehdi, Messiah, and Kalki Avatar.
+MFI reports that Shahi claimed to be the Mahdi, Messiah, and Kalki Avatar.
 Shahi disappeared from public view in 2001.
 There have been claims that he died in that year or in 2003, but these are unconfirmed.

 Biography

 Early life

 Shahi was born on 25 November 1941 in the village of Dhok Gohar Shah in the district of Rawalpindi of British India.
 He is a fifth generation descendant of the Sufi Baba Gohar Ali Shah.

 At the age of twenty, when he was the owner of F.Q.
 Steel Industries, Shahi began to search for spirituality.
 Eventually he became disillusioned in this search and returned to work.
 Shahi then married and had three children.

-In 1975, he went to Sehwan Sharif for self-mortification; he spent a period of three years in the mountains of Sehwan Sharif and the forest of Laal Bagh in self-purification, "for the sake of God's love".
+In 1975, he went to Sehwan for self-mortification; he spent a period of three years in the mountains of Sehwan Sharif and the forest of Laal Bagh in self-purification, "for the sake of God's love".

 Career as spiritual leader

 Shahi became popular as a Sufi preacher in Pakistan during the late 1970s.
 He formed RAGS International and Anjuman Serfaroshan-e-Islam in 1980.
 Of the two organisations, RAGS International is still active as Messiah Foundation International whereas Anjuman Serfaroshan-e-Islam was reported to have been dissolved and banned in Pakistan in 2011.

 The CEO of Messiah Foundation International is Younus AlGohar.
 Shahi claimed to have met with Jesus Christ in 1997.

+Lebanese American mystic Hisham Kabbani has sat at his feet, learned from him, and praised him.
+Singers such as Nusrat Fateh Ali Khan and Ghulam Farid Sabri have been presented the message of Shahi.
+Some singers such as Aziz Mian and Rahat Fateh Ali Khan have performed at Shahi related events.